 Did you know that you can volunteer internationally online?
 You can.
-And it is the perfect way to begin your international volunteering career.
-Or when you are in a position where travel is out of the question it is also a great way to contribute internationally.
+Consequently, it is the perfect way to begin your international volunteering career.
+Also, when you are in a position where travel is out of the question it is also a great way to contribute internationally.

 The United Nations Volunteer (UNV) programme has an Online Volunteering service.
 It connects volunteers with organizations working for sustainable human development.
 UN Online Volunteers come from all over the world and all walks of life.
 Among the volunteers are retirees, homemakers, professionals, people with disabilities and others who wish to contribute.